erobit/elixir_chops/README.md

 - PostgreSQL
 - Docker

-`Note: I have already spent time learning LiveView (w/ ui components!) along with OTP services.
+`Note: I have a very good grasp of LiveView (w/ ui components!) along with OTP services.
 I'm itching for the opportunity to use them on a new project!`

 ## Application features